wemistic/learning-git/README.md

 # learning-git

-This repository is used to learn github from online.
+This repository is used to learn git from Amigoscode